babylonlabs-io/babylonlabs.github.io/docs/developer-guides/modules/zoneconcierge.md

 Specifically, the zone concierge module aims at providing the following guarantees

 - **Timestamping headers:** Babylon timestamps all Cosmos zones' headers with a valid quorum certificate from the IBC relayer, regardless whether they are on CZ canonical chains or not.
-- **Verifiability of timestamps:** For any CZ header, Babylon can provide a proof that the CZ header is checkpointed by {Babylon, BTC}, where the proof is verifiable assuming access to Babylon/BTC light clients.
+- **Verifiability of timestamps:** For any CZ header, Babylon can provide a proof that the CZ header is checkpointed by {"Babylon, BTC"}, where the proof is verifiable assuming access to Babylon/BTC light clients.

 under the following assumptions:

 - BTC is always secure with the k-deep confirmation rule
 - Babylon might have dishonest majority
 - Cosmos zones might have dishonest majority
-- There exists >=1 honest IBC relayer and >=1 vigilante {submitter, reporter}
+- There exists >=1 honest IBC relayer and >=1 vigilante {"submitter, reporter"}
 - The network is synchronous (i.e., messages are delivered within a known time bound)